 - Patients want a portal.
 The majority of patients called for doctors to provide a patient portal.
 Over half of respondents also named online bill pay and online appointment scheduling as important, both of which are key functions of a patient portal.

 - Personalize care.
 Three out of four respondents said they wanted more personalized care.
 A comprehensive communications platform helps to provide that, making it far easier to connect with patients and offer a more engaging healthcare experience.

 - Communication is key.
 HIPAA-compliant texting, secure online chat, video meetings, and other tech-driven solutions make doctor/patient communications more convenient something most Americans name as the most important part of creating a good patient experience.
 Half the patients surveyed expect direct access to a healthcare provider for pressing questions or concerns, and leveraging texting and other quick communications options makes that possible.

 To help you keep it all straight, we’ve put all that information and more into this helpful infographic about virtual healthcare technology:

 Download our infographic and share it with others in your network!

 Find the Right Virtual Healthcare Technology for Your Practice

-Updox has everything you need to offer a virtual care solution that fits your patients’ needs.
+Updox has everything you need to offer a virtual care solution that fits your patients’ needs and improve patient retention.
 That includes video chat, HIPAA-compliant texting, easy-to-use electronic forms, a robust patient portal, and more.
 If you’re ready to see how Updox can transform your practice, reduce operating costs, drive more revenue, and increase patient engagement, get in touch today!